 Oxidation is the natural “rusting” process in your body.
 It results in reactive oxygen species (“free radicals”) which need to be in the perfect range.
 Some free radicals are needed, but too many can damage sperm DNA as well as your mitochondria.
 Fortunately, oxidation and mitochondria health can be assessed and improved.

 Antioxidants that are proven to help improve sperm include L-carnitine, selenium, vitamins C and E, selenium, N-acetyl-cysteine, and coQ10.
 However, you don’t want to take buckets of these and risk throwing your body chemistry out of balance.
-A better idea is to first test (again the NutrEval will do this) for oxidative stress and levels of all these antioxidants, including the antioxidant you make yourself – glutathione.
+A better idea is to first test (a urine organic acid test) for oxidative stress and levels of all these antioxidants, including the antioxidant you make yourself – glutathione.
 This test will also give information about your mitochondrial health and function – and it turns out that many of the nutrients that improve sperm also improve mitochondria.

 Any hormone that’s significantly out of balance can affect sperm production.
 This includes insulin (often controlled by what you eat), and cortisol (regulated by sleep and stress).
 It also includes thyroid hormones and all sex hormones, including testosterone, estrogen, DHEA, and even LH (luteinizing hormone).
 Men have “female hormones” in small amounts.